Evaluating Child Care Reforms in Illinois

 - A new monitoring system for providers

 Specifically, we are determining if these policy changes are having any impact on parental employment and continuity of care for children.
-We will analyze the impact on children, their families and the workforce.
-We will specifically look at parental employment, continuity of care, and child outcomes.
-We will also assess the impact of training on both providers of license-exempt care and on the monitors of that care.
+We are analyzing the impact on children, their families and the workforce, looking specifically at parental employment, continuity of care, and child outcomes.
+We are also assessing the impact of training on both providers of license-exempt care and on the monitors of that care.

 This project takes advantage of a rare set of integrated datasets in Illinois, augmented with new sources of administrative data.
 Chapin Hall has been curating administrative data in Illinois for the past 30 years.
 Data on subsidized child care begins in 1990.
 Funding for the study is provided by the Office of Planning, Research and Evaluation in the U.S. Dept. of Health and Human Service’s Administration for Children and Families.